kwameopareasiedu/react-simple-widgets/README.md

 -   [ConfirmDialog](docs/confirm-dialog.md) - A widget which displays a confirmation dialog before calling an action
 -   [Breadcrumbs](docs/breadcrumbs.md) - A breadcrumb link container widget
+-   [PageActions](docs/page-actions.md) - A widget that displays a row of spaced buttons or nothing if no children are specified
 -   [Loader](docs/loader.md) - A widget that displays a spinner
 -   [useQueryParams](docs/use-query-params.md) - A hook that returns a object containing the URL search string parameters